 Cockettes—like nobody else in show business history.
 American culture

+was never the same afterwards.
 I moved to San Francisco in 1970.
 I didn't know

 anybody.
 I didn't know who the Cockettes were.
 I wanted my gutter film,